 The purpose is to serve as mental map in security discussions.
-It contains the absolute minimum one needs to understand, why we are constantly having these issues and what management and the IT guys can do to get better.
+It contains the absolute minimum one needs to understand, why we are constantly having security issues and what management and the IT guys can do to improve.

 IT Security is a complex topic with the tendency of endless technical detail discussions and a lot of finger pointing.
-It helps to have a common language and various perspectives from management and developers in order to guide anyone with the desire to understand, discuss and improve the state of Application Security in an organization.
-Bridging the divide between management and people on the ground in the IT trenches is essential to improve the quality of IT Security.
+A common language and covering various perspectives from management and developers is useful in order to guide anyone with the desire to understand, discuss and improve the state of Application Security in an organization.
+Bridging the divide between management and the people on the ground in the IT trenches is essential to improve the quality of IT Security.

 “Shift Left” and “Security by Design” are important concepts to achieve this goal.
-“DevSecOps” is also important, however, it’s not yet a broadly accepted notion and has many critics, which is the motivation to have an alternative version with “Continuous Hardening” in order to open up the discussion.
+“DevSecOps” is also important, however, it is not yet a broadly accepted notion and has many critics, which is the motivation to have an alternative version with “Continuous Hardening” in order to open up the discussion.

 - Take the version on the left in case you would like DevSecOps not to stress that much:

-“Continuous Hardening” is here an important driver.
-DevSecOps is mentioned here only in relation to DevOps scenarios, so that it almost disappears from the story in favor of “Continuous Hardening”.
+“Continuous Hardening” is an important driver here.
+DevSecOps is mentioned only in relation to DevOps scenarios, so that it almost disappears from the story in favor of “Continuous Hardening”.
 This makes the Application Security story more generic.
 However, it has at the same time a more limiting effect on DevSecOps, hence the notion “Narrow DevSecOps” was coined.

 - Take the version on the right if you want to stress the importance of DevSecOps:

-DevSecOps is seen here as driver for realizing Application Security.
-A DevSecOps like mindset, collaboration and hardening is also very useful in other development scenarios, even in the most classical Waterfall approach, hence the term “Open DevSecOps” to show the difference.
+DevSecOps is seen here as an important driver.
+A DevSecOps mindset with focus on collaboration and with its hardening tools is also very useful in other development scenarios, even in the most classical Waterfall approach, hence the term “Open DevSecOps” is used to show the difference.

-Now, let’s discuss different DevSecOps camps and where you might fit in.
+Now, let’s discuss the different camps and where you might fit in.